r1p33r/DepthMapEstimation/README.md

 # Using CycleGAN and pix2pix in PyTorch for Depth Map Estimation

-Note: The original code is available at: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.
+**Note**: The original code is available at: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.

 # Prerequisites